 From Sichuan where this was growing in an open position in a lightly shaded glade at about 10000' in elevation.
 This has small leaves shaped much like a pointed canoe paddle with flower stems to 10"-15" tall bearing small round heads of white flowers sometimes with a diffused pink keel to the outer petals as many in this collection do.

 A Dan Hinkley collection from Japan of this fine mid to late summer blooming Allium species.
 Good richly colored purple flowers are freely produced on this densely clumping little dude.
 Good in containers and great in the rock garden or special little niche.
+This was originally misidentified as Allium thunbergii.

 Excellent little Asian Allium that is very nice with small heads of white flowers.
 Perfect for the rock garden or does great in regular garden beds as it does appreciate some moisture during the summer.
 Sun and decent drainage and thrives in one customers garden in Michigan.
 Tidy and of good disposition and certainly not a garden thug.